 If you find yourself facing a designation of a habitual traffic offender, you need legal representation.
 We're also available to assist you with the legal procedures related to applying for a hardship license after your first year of being designated as a habitual traffic offender.

 If you've been designated as a habitual traffic offender, it's important to seek legal representation.
 Our attorneys offer consultations to learn about your case and explain your rights under the law.
-For more information, contact us at Monroe & King, P.A. today.
+For more information, contact us at First Coast Criminal Defense today.